Hiraoka-Group/rsu-project/docs/source/appendix/venv.rst

 Create Virtual Environment
 --------------------------

+You probably already have a virtual environment created through the :doc:`installation of the project dependencies <../installation>`.
+If you already have a virtual environment, you don't need to create it again.
+You can skip this section and go to the next section.

-Make sure your current working directory is the root of the project `rsu-project`, then run the following command:
+Make sure your current working directory is the root of the project ``rsu-project``, then run the following command:

 .. code-block:: bash

    python -m venv .venv

-This will create a folder named `.venv` in the root of the project.
+This will create a folder named ``.venv`` in the root of the project.

 Once the virtual environment is created, you don't need to create it again.
 You can activate and deactivate it whenever you want.